FINDING A PIANO

 You don't have to spend thousands of dollars on a piano.

-Many digital pianos on the market today offer great sound and touch sensitivity at a reasonable price.
+Many digital pianos on the market today offer great sound and touch sensitivity at a reasonable price, and many pianists I know have them.

 Get the best piano you can afford, whether it's digital or acoustic.